axelerant/custom-bulkquick-edit/readme.txt

 * Enable "Excerpt"? – Enable editing of post_type' excerpt.
 * Edit "TBD" taxonomy? – Force making TBD an editable taxonomy field like checked categories or free-text tags.
+	* No
+	* No, but enable column view (view the column on the admin edit screen)
+	* Like categories
+	* Like tags
 * Reset "taxonomy" Relations? – During bulk editing, easily remove all of the taxonomy's prior relationships and add new.
 * Enable "Custom Field"? - As checkbox, radio, select, text input, or textarea
 * "Custom Field" Configuration - This configuration section is only for use with checkbox, radio, and select modes.
 Please separate options using newlines.
 Further, you may create options as "the-key|Pretty Value" pairs.